nuxt/nuxt.com/content/index.md

 ::home-section
 #title
-Deliver the best [User Experience]{.text-transparent .bg-clip-text .bg-gradient-to-r .from-green-400 .via-teal-400 .to-indigoblue-600}
+Deliver an optimized [User Experience]{.text-transparent .bg-clip-text .bg-gradient-to-r .from-green-400 .to-teal-400}
 #description
 How a user interacts with and experience your website is key.
 It includes a person's perceptions of utility, ease of use, and efficiency.
 Nuxt is built with a great user experience in mind by default to keep your end-users as satisfied as possible.
 #extra